tinkerhub/TinkerHub-Learning-Paths/archetypes/default.md

 A learning path for learning {insert-tech} curated by {insert-curator-github-username}

-## Why learn X :question:
+## Why learn X ❓
 Applications of {X}.

 Future scope and emerging technologies with {X}, if any.

 Recent Advancements in {X}, (recent releases etc.)

-## Install and setup stuffs :construction:
+## Install and setup stuffs 🚧
 For learning {insert-technology} you need to first setup the following things

-:white_check_mark: Tools and devices must have for learning this technology (like a computer and internet)
+✔️ Tools and devices must have for learning this technology (like a computer and internet)

-:x: Things that people say or think needed for learning this tech, but actually not, atleast for getting started (like GPU for getting started with ML)
+❌ Things that people say or think needed for learning this tech, but actually not, atleast for getting started (like GPU for getting started with ML)

 > In the case of app dev, add the IDE that need to be set up.